juju-solutions/charm-aws-integrator/README.md

 quotas.
 Because these resources are not managed by Juju, they will not be automatically deleted when the models or applications are destroyed, nor will they show up in Juju's status or GUI.
-It is therefore up to the operator to manually track and audit these resources via the individual applications or via the cloud's interface.
+It is therefore up to the operator to manually delete these resources when they are no longer needed, using the AWS console or API.

 # Examples